theemo-tokens/theemo/docs/toolchain/getting-started.md

 There are two things to configure:

 1. Theemo
-2. Your Token Manager Tool (if you haven't already - refer to respective docs)
+2. Your Token Translation Tool (if you haven't already - refer to respective docs)

 Theemo is configured in `theemo.js`.
-To understand what you need to configure, you first need to understand [how theemo works](how-theemo-works.md).
-Each action has its own configuration part and is explained in detail on each section.
+Theemo can help you **sync** tokens from your design tool into the format of your token translation tool.
+After running the **build** of that, will post-process that output and **generate** a theemo theme file ready to be consumed by your framework of choice.
+Each step has its own configuration part and is explained in detail on each section.
 Please refer to:

 - [Sync](sync.md)
 - [Build](build.md)